 Children must record a complete and correct method for the award of the mark.
-Amy has correctly recorded 14 fives; this is a correct strategy for answering $70 \div 5$.
-We can assume that she mentally counted in fives to 70 and then counted the fives to reach 14.
-Therefore Amy can be awarded the mark for a complete and correct method.
-Samuel has described a method involving repeated subtraction of five.
-However, his method is not complete since he does not tell us either when he stopped or how many fives he subtracted.
-Samuel cannot be awarded the mark.
+Thomas used a repeated addition method to add 16 fives to reach 80.
+He can be awarded the mark for a complete and correct method.
+Chloe has also counted up in fives.
+However, her method is not correct since she used the 16 given in the question incorrectly as her starting number.
+Chloe cannot be awarded the mark.